samuelhwilliams/govuk-notify-cli/README.md

 ## Installation

-The easiest (albeit slowest) way to install is via [homebrew](https://brew.sh/).
+The easiest way to install is via [homebrew](https://brew.sh/).
 This will also install some of the required binary dependencies listed below.

 ```
 brew tap samuelhwilliams/govuk-notify
 brew install govuk-notify-cli
 ```

-The brew formula is at[samuelhwilliams/homebrew-govuk-notify](https://github.com/samuelhwilliams/homebrew-govuk-notify).
+The brew formula is at [samuelhwilliams/homebrew-govuk-notify](https://github.com/samuelhwilliams/homebrew-govuk-notify).

 ### Dependencies